slint-ui/slint/api/cpp/docs/types.md

 ## Structures

-For user-defined structures in the .60 code, a `class` of the same name is generated with data member in lexicographic order.
+For user-defined structures in the .slint code, a `class` of the same name is generated with data member in lexicographic order.

-For example, if you have this structure in the .60 file
+For example, if you have this structure in the .slint file

 ```60,ignore
 export struct MyStruct := {